aapanm/nodeJS-crud/docs/apiDoc.md

 Describe how errors are handled by the API and provide examples of error responses.

-## Examples

-Provide a few examples of common API use cases, including the request and response details.

 ## Conclusion

 In conclusion, this API documentation provides a comprehensive guide on how to interact with the 'Parent Child Api'.
 It has covered the authentication mechanism, base URL, and detailed information about each endpoint, including their purpose, parameters, request/response structures, and possible error scenarios.